 Tuition and Fee Exemptions/Waivers

 As a state-sponsored institution of higher education in Texas, The University of Texas at Dallas is authorized to award tuition and fee exemptions and/or waivers to students who qualify based on statutory criteria.
-Effective Fall 2014, in order to continue to qualify for many of the tuition and fee exemptions or waivers, students must maintain a minimum grade point average at The University of Texas at Dallas.
-In addition, in order to continue to qualify for most tuition and fee exemptions, undergraduate students must meet the state's excessive hours rule as defined in Section 54.014 of the Texas Education Code.
+In order to continue to qualify for many of the tuition and fee exemptions or waivers, undergraduate students must maintain a minimum cumulative grade point average of a 2.0 at The University of Texas at Dallas.
+In addition, in order to continue to qualify for most tuition and fee exemptions, undergraduate students must not be in violation of the state's excessive hours rule as defined in Section 54.014 of the Texas Education Code.
 (Texas Education Code, Sections 54.2001 and 54.2002).
 See http://www.utdallas.edu/student/finaid/SAP.htm for details regarding the satisfactory academic progress criteria and policies.

-The following list of exemptions and waivers may be available to UT Dallas students:1
+The following list of exemptions and waivers are available to UT Dallas undergraduate students:1

 - Adopted Students Formerly in Foster or Other Residential Care